Dungog Shire

 Dungog Shire is a local government area in the Hunter region of New South Wales, Australia.
 The Shire is situated adjacent to the Barrington Tops and consists predominantly of very rugged to hilly country which becomes less rugged from north to south.

 Dungog Shire was formed on 1 July 1958 through the amalgamation of Wallarobba Shire with the Municipality of Dungog.

 The mayor of the Dungog Shire Council is Clr.
 John Connors, an independent politician.

 Main towns/villages

 The major population centres within the Shire are Dungog, Gresford, Paterson, Vacy, Martins Creek and Clarence Town.
 It also includes three main rivers, the Paterson River and Allyn River to the west and the Williams River to the east.

+Dungog has one library, Dungog Library, in the town of Dungog.
+The library is part of the Newcastle Libraries Network, sharing a collection with Newcastle and Port Stephens.